yugjain1995/AlgoToolbox/MatrixOps/README.md

 # TODO:

-Matrix multiplication can be further improved by concept of blocking for cache effiient operations
+Matrix multiplication can be further improved by concept of blocking for cache efficient operations

 Another way to greatly improve performance is to use vectorization to exploit SIMD(Single-Instruction-Multiple-Data) feature in mordern processors